 Every year I come up with one great Christmas DIY.
 Not 10 or 12 … one.
 Of course I post a lot more than that, but we all know only one of them is actually any good.

-This year’s Christmas DIY is possibly my favourite to date because it hits all four Christmas craft criteria; easy, fun, affordable and impressive.
+This Christmas DIY is possibly my favourite to date because it hits all four Christmas craft criteria; easy, fun, affordable and impressive.

-Allow me to introduce you to the DIY Christmas Tree Candles.
+The DIY Christmas Tree Candles.

 DIY Christmas tree candles